Share this post on:

 Self-actualization occurs when the more basic needs are met or in the process of being completed.

-Then, it becomes possible for personal and social fulfillment to exist—through creativity, intellectual Growth, and social progress.
+Then, personal and social fulfillment becomes possible through creativity, intellectual Growth, and social progress.

 Maslow later clarified that the order in the hierarchy “is not nearly as rigid” as he originally implied.

 For example, for some, the need for Self-esteem could be more important than the need for Love.
-And for others, the need for creative fulfillment may supersede even the most Basic Needs.
+For others, the need for creative fulfillment may supersede even the most Basic Needs.

 Six Human Needs